andrew/ultimate-awesome/README.md

 - [awesome-time-series-explainability](https://github.com/jhoelli/awesome-time-series-explainability) - A list of (post-hoc) XAI for time series.
 - [awesome-reactive-programming](https://github.com/lucamezzalira/awesome-reactive-programming) - A repository for sharing all the resources available on Reactive Programming and Reactive Systems.
 - [awesome-earth-engine-apps](https://github.com/philippgaertner/awesome-earth-engine-apps) - A collection of all public Google Earth Engine Apps. .
+- [awesome-game-file-format-reversing](https://github.com/velocityra/awesome-game-file-format-reversing) - Collection of docs/tools/resources for reverse engineering and working with video game file formats.
 - [fucking-Awesome-Hacking](https://github.com/Correia-jpv/fucking-Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers.
 With repository stars⭐ and forks🍴.
 - [awesome-hamradio](https://github.com/DD5HT/awesome-hamradio) - Awesome hamradio repositories.
 - [Metal-Guide](https://github.com/mikeroyal/Metal-Guide) - Metal Guide.
 - [awesome-ros-deliberation](https://github.com/ros-wg-delib/awesome-ros-deliberation) - A curated list of awesome tools and libraries for deliberation in ROS 2.
-- [awesome-psychology](https://github.com/weeeBox/awesome-psychology) - An awesome list of psychology courses, videos and books.
-Please, contribute!.
 - [awesome-zmk](https://github.com/mctechnology17/awesome-zmk) - A curated list of awesome ZMK firmware resources, links, zmk-config's, zmk-drivers, tools, hardware, and community projects.
 - [awesome-ai-agents-2026](https://github.com/zijian-ni/awesome-ai-agents-2026) - 🤖 A curated list of AI Agent frameworks, tools, platforms, and resources for 2026 — the year agents went mainstream.
 - [awesome-tanstack-start](https://github.com/balastrong/awesome-tanstack-start) - A curated list of TanStack Start resources: articles, projects, videos and more.